Vertigo - A feeling of dizziness...a swimming in the head...figuratively a state in which all things seem to be engulfed in a whirlpool of terror.

 - Digital Destruction: The version included in the Alfred Hitchcock Masterpiece Collection DVD box set boasts a colorized version of the opening shot, a woman's face.
 Fortunately, the Blu-Ray features this scene in its original black and white.

-- On a more infamous note (no pun intended), when Robert A. Harris and James Catz restored the movie for the 1996 re-release, Univeral had the soundtrack remixed into six-channel DTS by mixing new sound effects with the original music and dialogue.
+- On a more infamous note (no pun intended), when Robert A. Harris and James Catz restored the movie for the 1996 re-release, Universal had the soundtrack remixed into six-channel DTS by mixing new (and jarringly modern) sound effects with the original music and dialogue.
 However, by the time Universal decided to restore the movie again, for its 2012 re-release and Blu-Ray debut, technology had evolved to a point where they could remix the soundtrack while keeping the original sound effects.

 - Disney Villain Death: Sort of.